cucumber/cucumber-jvm/cucumber-junit/README.md

 ## Parallel Execution with Maven ##

 Cucumber JUnit supports parallel execution of feature files across multiple threads.
-To enable this with maven set the `parallel` property to either `methods` or `both`.
+To enable this with Maven, set the `parallel` property to either `methods` or `both`.

 ```xml